singhals163/Operating_System/study_material/filesystem.md

     10% of total memory
     - >Modern systems, in contrast, employ a dynamic partitioning approach.
 Specifically, many modern operating systems integrate virtual memory pages and file system pages into a unified page cache

+    - Extra reading<br>
+    As the examples above show, reading and writing files can be expensive, incurring many I/Os to the (slow) disk.
+To remedy what would clearly be a huge performance problem, most file systems aggressively use system memory (DRAM) to cache important blocks.
+Imagine the open example above: without caching, every file open would require at least two reads for every level in the directory hierarchy (one to read the inode of the directory in question, and at least one to read its data).
+With a long pathname (e.g., /1/2/3/ ... /100/file.txt), the file system would literally perform hundreds of reads just to open the file!
+Early file systems thus introduced a fixed-size cache to hold popular blocks.
+As in our discussion of virtual memory, strategies such as LRU and different variants would decide which blocks to keep in cache.
+This fixed-size cache would usually be allocated at boot time to be roughly 10% of total memory.
+This static partitioning of memory, however, can be wasteful; what if the file system doesn’t need 10% of memory at a given point in time?
+With the fixed-size approach described above, unused pages in the file cache cannot be re-purposed for some other use, and thus go to waste.
+Modern systems, in contrast, employ a dynamic partitioning approach.
+Specifically, many modern operating systems integrate virtual memory pages and file system pages into a unified page cache.
+In this way, memory can be allocated more flexibly across virtual memory and file system, depending on which needs more memory at a given time.
+Now imagine the file open example with caching.
+The first open may generate a lot of I/O traffic to read in directory inode and data, but subsequent file opens of that same file (or files in the same directory) will mostly hit in the cache and thus no I/O is needed.
+Let us also consider the effect of caching on writes.
+Whereas read I/O can be avoided altogether with a sufficiently large cache, write traffic has to go to disk in order to become persistent.
+Thus, a cache does not serve as the same kind of filter on write traffic that it does for reads.
+That said, write buffering (as it is sometimes called) certainly has a number of performance benefits.
+First, by delaying writes, the file system can batch some updates into a smaller set of I/Os; for example, if an inode bitmap is updated when one file is created and then updated moments later as another file is created, the file system saves an I/O by delaying the write after the first update.
+Second, by buffering a number of writes in memory, the system can then schedule the subsequent I/Os and thus increase performance.
+Finally, some writes are avoided altogether by delaying them;
+for example, if an application creates a file and then deletes it, delaying the writes to reflect the file creation to disk avoids them entirely.
+In this case, laziness (in writing blocks to disk) is a virtue

 #### OSTEP Chapter 40 FFS
     - FFS divides the disk into a number of cylinder groups